vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 There is a difference between saying that, e.g., that "the sky is blue" and saying "the sky is *always* blue", or "the sky *must* be blue", or "the sky *should* be blue".

-Words like 'always'/'must'/'should' and their counterparts 'sometimes'/'could'/'may' are called 'modal operators'.
+Words like always/must/should and their counterparts sometimes/could/may are called *modal operators*.
 Like with the words 'all' and 'some', quantificational approaches to modality dominate logical thoery in the West.
-And, again, Naiyyāyikas expresses concepts through negative types.
+And, Naiyyāyikas, again, expresses these sorts of concepts through negation.

-The bulk on Navya interest in modality is focused on tense-modality; i.e. 'sometimes' and 'always'.
-But, working with negative counterparts, they define two types: `पराभावः` [parābhāvaḥ] and `प्रागभावः` [prāgabhāvaḥ] corresponding to the concepts "not yet" and "no longer".
-These Sanskrit terms are often translated as "posterior absence" and "prior absence".
+The bulk of Navya interest in modality is focused on tense-modality; i.e. 'sometimes' and 'always'.
+Working with negative counterparts, they define two types:  `प्रागभावः` [prāgabhāvaḥ] and `पराभावः` [parābhāvaḥ] roughly corresponding to the concepts "not yet" and "no longer".
+These Sanskrit terms are often translated as "prior absence" and "posterior absence".

 As we have been, let's represent them with symbols `^` (posterior absence) and `~` (prior absence).
 We can combine these to get a type expressing the concept of "never": `(^,~)pair`.
 This is sometimes called `नित्याभावः` [nityābhavaḥ] which translates to "constant absence".
 Let's represent this with the symbol `-`.